NHMDenmark/specify-adapter/documentation/Meetings_Decisions.md

   - contactination and splitting should also be transparent and visible in conf files - for example origfilename=${asset_guid}.${file_format}

 5. external publisher put on hold
   - current status - external publisher is an object which can contain URL and name but no support in SPecify so , put on hold
   - keeping potential for this in mind - need to work up a list of specific fields in specific tables and relevant that should be kept open for dynamic mapping

-*** Deployment ***
+**Deployment**
+4th July